-The work which is presented in this Paper, is the first numerical study which is aimed in presenting a systematic analysis of non-perturbative features of a time dependent spreading process [10, 11, 12].
+The work that is presented in this paper is a numerical study which is aimed at presenting a systematic analysis of nonperturbative features of a time dependent spreading process [14-16].
 A procedure is developed for the determination of the various time stages in the evolution of the energy distribution.
-This allows the identification of the various V regime ("adiabatic", "perturbative", "non-perturbative", and "sudden") which were predicted in past theoretical studies.
+This allows the identification of the various V regimes ("adiabatic," "perturbative," "nonperturbative," and "sudden"), which were predicted in past theoretical studies.